-Table 14.2.2.
-Development on a state heritage place Performance outcomes Acceptable outcomes PO1 Development of a state heritage place: No acceptable outcome is prescribed. does not have a detrimental impact on the cultural heritage significance of the state heritage place; or where it is demonstrated that 1 is not reasonably achievable:
+Performance outcomes Acceptable outcomes PO1 Development of a state heritage place: No acceptable outcome is prescribed. does not have a detrimental impact on the cultural heritage significance of the state heritage place; or where it is demonstrated that 1 is not reasonably achievable: a. minimises and mitigates unavoidable detrimental impacts on its cultural heritage significance b. provides opportunities for public appreciation of its cultural heritage significance c. where adaptive reuse is proposed, is compatible

-Performance outcomes Acceptable outcomes PO2 Where open space, or the relationship between built and open spaces at a state heritage place is identified as forming part of its cultural heritage significance, development: No acceptable outcome is prescribed. maintains or enhances the significance of the setting , including significant views, circulation, access, spatial patterns and layout maintains a lot size and layout which permits viable adaptive reuse or conservation of significant heritage buildings and open spaces.
+Performance outcomes Acceptable outcomes with its ongoing conservation management.
+PO2 Where open space, or the relationship between built and open spaces at a state heritage place is identified as forming part of its cultural heritage significance , development : No acceptable outcome is prescribed. maintains or enhances the significance of the setting, including significant views, circulation, access, spatial patterns and layout maintains a lot size and layout which permits viable adaptive reuse or conservation of significant heritage buildings and open spaces.
 PO3 Development on a state heritage place with identified archaeological potential avoids or appropriately manages detrimental impacts on artefacts.
 No acceptable outcome is prescribed.
-Development proposing to destroy or substantially reduce the cultural heritage significance of a state heritage place PO4 Development destroying or substantially reducing the cultural heritage significance of a state heritage place must: 1. demonstrate that there is no prudent and feasible No acceptable outcome is prescribed. alternative to carrying out the development due to: a. an extraordinary economic cost to the state, all or part of a community, or an individual; or b. an extraordinary environmental or social disadvantage; or c. a risk to public health or safety; or d. another extraordinary or unique circumstance2. interpret and incorporate the place's history and significance into any development of the site.
-Statutory note: In accordance with the Planning Act 2016 , the State Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of Environment and Heritage Protection) on any application that will potentially destroy or substantially reduce the cultural heritage significance of a state heritage place.
+Development proposing to destroy or substantially reduce PO4 Development destroying or substantially reducing the cultural heritage significance of a state heritage place must: No acceptable outcome is prescribed. demonstrate that there is no prudent and feasible alternative to carrying out the development due to: an extraordinary economic cost to the state, all or part of a community, or an individual; or an extraordinary environmental or social disadvantage; or a risk to public health or safety; or another extraordinary or unique circumstance interpret and incorporate the place's history and significance into any development of the site.
+Statutory note: In accordance with the Planning Act 2016 , the State Assessment and Referral Agency (SARA) will seek advice from the Queensland Heritage Council (via the Department of Environment and Heritage Protection) on any application that will potentially destroy or substantially reduce the cultural heritage significance of a state heritage place .